rse/websocket-framed/README.md

 -----

-This is a small JavaScript library for Node.js and the Browser to encode/decode WebSocket messages to/from frames, based on the object serialization formats JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)), Concise Binary Object Representation (CBOR, [RFC7049](https://tools.ietf.org/html/rfc7049)) or [MsgPack](https://github.com/msgpack/msgpack/blob/master/spec.md).
+This is a small JavaScript library for Node.js and the Browser to encode/decode WebSocket messages to/from a wrapping "frame" data structure.
+The frame itself can be encoded based on the object serialization formats JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)), Concise Binary Object Representation (CBOR, [RFC7049](https://tools.ietf.org/html/rfc7049)) or [MsgPack](https://github.com/msgpack/msgpack/blob/master/spec.md).
-It solves three particular problems: the serialization of complex data structures, the type annotation of data and the request/response correlation through frame and reply identifiers.
+This library solves three particular problems in practice: the serialization of complex data structures, the type annotation and the request/response correlation.

 Installation
 ------------